How to Spot a Failing Tree Before it's Too Late

-Tree removal can be a complicated and potentially hazardous task.
-If a tree is dead or diseased or is in danger from falling down, then it could need to be removed in order to protect property and make sure that the tree is safe.
-How do you know whether a tree should be removed?
-We’ll guide you through the warning signs to look out at and guide you determine whether it’s time to call in the professionals.
+Tree removal is a complex and possibly dangerous job.
+If a tree is dying or ill-healthed, or is in danger from falling down, then it could require removal in order to protect property and guarantee safety.
+But how can you tell whether a tree should be cut down?
+In this article, we’ll take you through the signs to look out at and guide you figure out when it’s time to call experts.

 Dead or dying trees

-One of the most evident signs that a tree must be taken down is if it is dead or dying.
-Dead trees do not have leaves and can appear lifeless.
-If a tree is without leaves or evidence of growth, it’s probably dead.
-The bark of dead trees could be cracked, dry, or peeling.
+One of the most evident signs that a tree must be taken down is when it is dying or dead.
+Dead trees are without leaves and can have a lifeless appearance.
+If a tree doesn’t have leaves or any signs of new growth, it’s probably dead.
+Additionally, the bark of a dead tree might be dry, cracked, or peeling.

-The trees that are sick could pose a danger to the other plants and trees in the surrounding area.
-The most common signs of disease in trees include yellowing leaves, wilted branches, and mushroom growth at the base and the top.
-If you suspect your tree might be suffering from disease, it’s important to get it checked by a certified arborist.
+Trees with diseases could pose a danger to other plants and trees in the area.
+The most common signs of disease in trees include yellowing leaves, wilted branches, and the growth of mushrooms at the root or the trunk.
+If you suspect your tree might be suffering from disease, it’s important to have it examined by an arborist who is a professional.

 Leaning Trees